Journeys Palliative Care

 • Age-related frailty

-• Parkinson’s
+• Parkinson’s Disease

 • Advanced dementia

-• Long Term effects of stroke with disability
+• Long-term effects of stroke with disability

 • Kidney failure